Introduction

 • slices: the slices of the network that the node will run.

-This file also contains a number of more advanced parameters that will not be covered in this article.
+There are a number of more advanced parameters that can be passed as arguments that will not be covered in this article.

 1